Bedrock-OSS/bedrock-wiki/docs/meta/scripting-editor-qna.md

 -   **A**: Yeah, if you stick JSON files in your scripts folder, you can read them as an import, though were there questions about reading JSON from outside the scripts folder?
 It is very unlikely we'd support writing of the JSON though.
 -   **A**: If you want to have your own data file for your own usage and want to use .json as the format for authoring it, you should be able to do that by putting it into your scripts directory.
 But it's read-only data.
     You can't save arbitrary files (.json or otherwise) anywhere.
-    You can't directly load/parse .json file from elsewhere in the behavor_pack.
+    You can't directly load/parse .json file from elsewhere in the behavior_pack.
 -   **A**: I might chat with a few folks about this since I may have just been prototyping in the engine, i'll get back to you on this 😅 .
 But I totally get this targeted scenario within script itself, and I hear the feedback for outside of the scripts folder, but this is more complicated.

 ## Scripting replacing more than JSON events